openhab/website/blog/2024-12-15-openhab-4-3-release.md

 The MQTT / Home Assistant binding allows integrating devices that communicate over MQTT, but were designed with Home Assistant in mind, rather than openHAB.
 Some prominent examples include [zwave-js-ui](https://zwave-js.github.io/zwave-js-ui/), [zigbee2mqtt](https://www.zigbee2mqtt.io), and [ESPHome](https://esphome.io).
-Historically, openHAB's support for these devices has been buggy and missing many features, prompting many users to prefer to manually configure generic MQTT things rather than use auto-discovery, which can be time consuming and error prone.
+Historically, openHAB's support for these devices has been buggy and missing many features, prompting many users to prefer to manually configure generic MQTT things rather than use auto-discovery, which can be time-consuming and error-prone.
-This release aims to make that practice no longer necessary, by fixing many bugs, and adding support for many missing features.
+This release aims to make that practice no longer necessary, by fixing many bugs and adding support for many missing features.

 The biggest change is the overall structure of Thing Type and Channel IDs.
 Whereas previously you may have had a Channel UID like `mqtt:homeassistant_zigbee2mqtt_5F0x8cf681fffe32e58e:mosquitto:zigbee2mqtt_5F0x8cf681fffe32e58e:0x8cf681fffe32e58e_5Fbattery_5Fzigbee2mqtt#sensor`, that same channel might now be `mqtt:homeassistant:mosquitto:zigbee2mqtt_5F0x00158d0007d3d7fa:battery`.
 Note that this release is transitional, and only newly discovered Things will use the new style IDs.
 You can opt in by deleting and re-creating your Things.
-Proper support for persisting dynamic Thing Types has been added, so the 2 minute delay before things would initialize after booting openHAB has been eliminated.
+Proper support for persisting dynamic Thing Types has been added, so the 2-minute delay before things would initialize after booting openHAB has been eliminated.
 There have been several issues fixed around keeping already created Things and Channels up to date if a device adds or removes components.
-The README has been re-written to give more useful details on what channels are supported for each component type.
+The README has been rewritten to give more useful details on what channels are supported for each component type.

 #### Jinja Templates